maffeis/httputils/README.md

 # Go module `httputils`

 Module `github.com/maffeis/httputils` provides utility functions for developing HTTP server applications in go.
 The following example sets up a go server which listens on port 8080 for HTTP requests and on 8443 for HTTPS requests.
 The HTTPS socket is secured with a certificate and with a private key specified to the `ListenHTTPS` function as file paths.
 A REST endpoint `GET /m/{msg}` is exposed, which returns a JSON response document.
+You can try the REST endpoint from your browser by opening the URL http://localhost:8080/m/test123

 ```go
 import (